 - Social Media

 State awards will be given in NSW/ACT, Vic, Tas, Queensland, SA, NT and WA.
-Awards are only given if judges believe an acceptable standard has been reached.

 National finalists will be the winners from each state in each category.
 The Most Outstanding site will receive the McFarlane Prize, the prize for excellence that began in 2006 at Web Directions, named in honor of Nigel McFarlane.